 Cast iron cookware is often inexpensive, and there are lots of choices.

 A great benefit of cast iron cookware is you are not restricted to a couple of leading brands.

 There is a wide range to choose from.
 I would still go with a company you’re familiar with.
-Our other advice would be to make sure the cookware is seasoned.
-Without seasoning, it maybe really rough to handle.
-This seasoning also gives a protective layer to the cookware and prevents rust.
+My advice would be to make sure the cookware is seasoned.
+Without seasoning, the cookware could be rough to handle.
+Seasoning also gives a protective layer to the cookware and will prevent rust.

-We think we have covered some of the main benefits of cast iron cookware.
-If you use cast iron cookware we hope you get as much joy from it as we do.
+I have covered some of the main benefits of cast iron cookware.
+If you use cast iron cookware, I hope you get as much joy from it as I do.